 - Federal Pell Grants are available to undergraduate financial aid applicants who have not yet received a baccalaureate degree.

-- Supplemental Education Opportunity Grants (SEOG) are need-based grants provided to low-income undergraduate students to promote access to postsecondary education.
-Priority is given to students with exceptional financial need. [top]
+- Federal Supplemental Education Opportunity Grants are need-based grants provided to low-income undergraduate students to promote access to postsecondary education.
+Priority is given to students with exceptional financial need.

-Cal Grants are offered by the State of California to residents of California who are U.S. citizens or qualify under the California Dream Act.
-The California Student Aid Commission (CSAC) determines eligibility for grants, which are based on academic achievement and financial need.
+Cal Grants are offered by the State of California to residents of California who qualify as FAFSA applicants or as CADAA applicants who meet AB 540 requirements..
+The California Student Aid Commission (CSAC) determines initial eligibility for grants, which are based on academic achievement and financial need.
 Students must meet GPA requirements and family income and asset requirements.
-If the student is eligible for a Cal Grant and a different institution is listed on their award notification, the student must submit a Grant Record Change form (G-10).
-If the student is eligible for a Cal Grant at UC Merced, the award will transfer and the student will receive an updated communication from CSAC. [top]
+The campus must verify the student meets the eligibility requirements to finalize their award.
+This includes, but is not limited to, meeting Cal Grant income and asset ceilings, having sufficient financial need (which changes depending on living on-campus versus off-campus or at-home), meeting satisfactory academic progress requirements, and enrollment in an eligible program.
+If the student is eligible for a Cal Grant, but a different institution is listed on their award notification, the student must submit a Grant Record Change form (G-10).
+If the student is eligible for a Cal Grant at UC Merced, the award will transfer and the student will receive an updated communication from CSAC.

 - Cal Grant A is available to entering and continuing students who are enrolled at least half time and is awarded based on financial need and GPA.
 You must be a California resident, undergraduate student with a minimum GPA of 3.0, and meet the family income and asset requirements of the program.
 Awards cover system wide fees.

-Bobcat Grants are available for eligible undergraduate students with funding provided by the Regents of the University of California and the State of California.
-Award amounts are determined based on family income and financial need.
+Bobcat Grants are available to eligible undergraduate California residents who qualify as FAFSA applicants or as CADAA applicants who meet AB 540 requirements.
+Funding is provided by the Regents of the University of California and the State of California.
+Award amounts are determined based on a student's Cost of Attendance, family income and financial need and are impacted by the amount of a student’s federal and state grant eligibility, waivers, scholarships, and expected parent contribution.
 To qualify, students must meet the Financial Aid Application priority deadline of March 2 prior to the award year and all relevant document deadlines.
-Students must also otherwise qualify for student financial aid. [top]
+Students must also otherwise qualify for student financial aid.